alexa-samples/skill-sample-nodejs-audio-player/single-stream/instructions/4-testing.md

     Return to the Voice Simulator as needed to ensure that Alexa says words and phrases as you would expect.

 4.  **Test your skill with the Service Simulator.** To validate that your skill is working as expected, use the Service Simulator.
-In the **Enter Utterance** text box, type "how can i build a map"
+In the **Enter Utterance** text box, type "open reindeer trivia"

     <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/fact/4-4-service-simulator._TTH_.png" />  <!-- YOU NEED TO MAKE YOUR OWN VERSION OF THIS IMAGE.  -->